tquadrat/tquadrat.github.io/stuff/RaspberryStuff.md

 Unsorted notes about various features of the Raspberry Pi and components to use with it.

 ---
+### Setting up a Music Server

+How to setup a music server based on [OwnTone](https://owntone.github.io/owntone-server/) is described [here](MusicServer.md).
+This software does not only run on a Raspberry&nbsp;Pi, but also on various other Linux versions.

 ### PiJuice

 The PiJuice hat provides a UPS to the Raspberry Pi.
 It provides also an RTC.